Priyansh42/Indian-Railways-Automated-Announcement-Software/README.md

 ![Cover Image](https://user-images.githubusercontent.com/68781375/125184803-67aa5d00-e23e-11eb-9b81-15924a3fbf6b.jpg)

+## Announcement Languages

+Announcement is generated in the below three languages:

+* Hindi

+* English

+* Gujarati

 ## Development Environment

 * Used **Python Language** with a **bunch of its libraries** like **pyAudio**, **pydub**, **pandas**, **openpyxl** and **gTTS** to **generate announcement status** of thousands of trains.